 Seoul, an economic metropolis in Asia

 Seoul, capital of South Korea (Republic of Korea), is located between China and Japan, the premier business markets in Asia.
+The Han River flows from East to West across the city with NamSan Mountain towering over it.
 It is the largest city and the chief commercial, manufacturing, administrative, and cultural centre of South Korea.
 Seoul has been in continuous development and growth since 1960 when the economic development plan was implemented.
-Today, Seoul is a competitive and influential power in the financial and distribution industry fields, and it acts as a bridge to North East Asia.

-Seoul has a new slogan which is « Fresh and attractive international city, Seoul ».
-Based on the slogan, Seoul has created a new effective policy for both industrial and public design, and has invested in and developed this for the quality of the public life.
-Recently, a campaign called Soft Seoul Project has been put into action; the Soft Seoul project consists of more than three aspects: an overall plan, actual strategy, public work, etc.
+Seoul’s slogan « Fresh and attractive international city, Seoul » has been the foundation of a new policy for both industrial and public design, in which the city has invested to develop the quality of life.
+Recently, a campaign called Soft Seoul Project has been put into action; the Soft Seoul project consists of several aspects: an overall plan, actual strategy, public work, etc…

 Seoul, City of Light